SAbdulah/exageostatR-dev-1/README.md

 ExaGeoStatR
 ===========

-`exageostatR` is an R package for ExaGeoStat framework: a parallel high performance unified framework for geostatistics on manycore systems
+`exageostat-R` is an R-Wrapper for [ExaGeoStat framework]((https://github.com/ecrc/exageostat)) a parallel high performance unified framework for geostatistics on manycore systems

 Getting Started
 ===============